 American Indian Library Association Virginia Mathews Memorial Scholarship

-Qualified American Indian applicants who have been accepted in to an ALA accredited LIS program are eligible to apply for this scholarship.
+Qualified American Indian applicants who have been accepted in to an ALA accredited program are eligible to apply for this scholarship.
 Recipients are awarded up to $2,000 for one academic school year.

 American Library Association Spectrum Scholarship